FAQs about Longford Striders RunTogether Coventry

 What if the weather is bad or a session is cancelled?

-If a session needs to be cancelled due to weather or safety, we will post updates on our RunTogether page and social media.
-Please check before travelling in severe weather.
+If a session ever needs to be cancelled due to weather or safety, we’ll post updates on our RunTogether page and social media as soon as possible.
+Please check before travelling if conditions look uncertain.

 I feel ready to join an England Athletics affiliated running club.
 What advice would you give?